bnomei/kirby3-mailjet/README.md

 ### Sending Campaigns: Segmentation and Schedules

 Sending more complex campaigns consists of creating and/or updating a campaign object using the Mailjet API identified by an unique ID, setting the contactslist, adding optional segmentation or schedules and later issuing tests or the publication.

-> NOTE: Work in progress...
+This plugin provides a [few helpers](https://github.com/bnomei/kirby3-mailjet/tree/master/examples/campaigndraft.php) to get you started.

 ## Cache